 Eligible experiences include:

-- Any career-related experience – it does not have to be a formal internship.
+- Any career-related experience supervised by a staff member at the organization – it does not have to be a formal internship.

 Non-eligible experiences include: